 selected grains for porridge rinsed and ready to soak inside pyrex measuring cup

-You can use whatever combination or number of grains you like, but I like adhering to 3 grains so their qualities can shine.
+You can use whatever combination or number of grains you like.
+I like adhering to 3 grains so their qualities can shine.
 Even one grain type will work, but combinations give you texture and flavor variety.
 See below for grain combination suggestions.

 Rinse/Soak Grains